Mrs Wong’s Year 5 Class

 Our Learning this term:

-Spanish: We are learning the days of the week and months of the year.
-The numbers 1-31 will be introduced, revised and consolidated so, by the end of this unit, we will have the knowledge and skills to say the date and when their birthday is in Spanish.
+Spanish: We are learning about the weather.
+We will be studying different weather types and by the end of this unit, we will have the knowledge and skills to say what the weather is like on a specific day and time.
+We will also be focussing on our prosody and pronunciation.

 General Class Information